-Describe and understand the needs for industrially relevant fabrication of polymer Lab-on-Chip systems from an industrial point of view
+- Describe and analyse the needs for industrially relevant fabrication of polymer Lab-on-Chip systems from an industrial point of view

-Construct a polymer chip using injection molding and/or nanoimprint lithography
+- Construct a polymer chip using injection moulding and/or nanoimprint lithography

-Modify the chip for the bioanalytical measurements in question
+- Prepare the chip for the bioanalytical, biomechanical and nanofluidic measurements in question

-Make the relevant bioanalytical measurements on the chip
+- Make the relevant measurements on the chip

-Present the results and write a journal-like paper based on the experimental results
+- Present the results and write a journal manuscript based on the experimental results

 The summer school includes 3 scheduled course weeks at DTU Nanotech (August 14 August-1 September).
 The price is 420 Euro and includes lunches, coffee breaks, and social events.
 Accommodations are not included in the prize.
 You earn 5 ECTS points

 In 2014, the summer school was co-organized by COST MP1205.
 In 2015 the summer school was co-organized by both COST MP1205 and Cell-O-Matic.